bartelsjoshuac/Corduroy/README.md

 - docker compose up  -d  // Starts the webserver and database
 - docker compose exec web bash   // Starts a shell in the container
 - python manage.py createsuperuser  // Follow the prompts to create a user called root with a password of password
-- python manage.py populate_users // Create groomy (groomey account) and corduroyadmin(admin account) and groomers and admins groups
+- python manage.py populate_users // Create groomy (groomy account) and corduroyadmin(admin account) and groomers and admins groups
 - python manage.py populate_data // Populates some sample data

 NOTES: